Pet Resource Center

 The arrival of your new family member will bring changes for everyone.
 Handling your pet’s curiosity, anxiety, and increased insistence for attention may seem like an overwhelming task.
 In addition to preparing yourself and your household for the baby’s arrival, but you can help your pet adjust to the big…

 Positive reinforcement is the presentation of something pleasant or rewarding immediately following a behavior.
-It makes that behavior more likely to occur in the future, and it is a powerful tool for shaping or changing your cat’s behavior.
+This training method is a powerful tool for shaping or changing your cat’s behavior, encouraging positive connections, and building your bond with your cat.
 Correct timing is essential when using positive reinforcement.
 The reward must…

 Polishing off the winter rust